Collapsible Soils in New Mexico | TLS Foundations

 Understanding whether collapsible soil is present — and whether it has been activated — requires getting into the ground at the specific site.

 Subsurface investigation confirms what surface observation suggests.
 Soil samples collected at depth reveal the particle structure, density, and moisture content of the material the foundation is bearing on.
-Laboratory testing on those samples quantifies collapse potential — how much volume the soil loses when it transitions from its dry state to a saturated one.
-That number, combined with the depth and lateral extent of the collapsible layer, informs what the foundation has experienced and what it may yet experience if moisture conditions continue to change.
+Laboratory testing on those samples quantifies hydrocompaction — how much volume the soil loses when it transitions from its dry state to a saturated one.
+The initial and often most dramatic settlement that occurs when dry, loose soil receives significant moisture for the first time is called first-wetting collapse.

 What a Real Evaluation Establishes